Creating & Managing eCommerce Orders/Invoices

 There are two types of orders: automated and manual.
 Let's take a look at what separates them.

 Automated orders are triggered by events on the platform.
-Users going through the course catalog checkout process and completing a payment, or a subscription payment processed at set intervals.
+Users going through the Course Catalog checkout process and completing a payment, or a subscription payment processed at set intervals.
+The also will include if the user purchases a free Product--while they won't be charged, an order is still created detailing what Product they proceed through checkout.

 Understanding the Structure of an Order

-An order is placed when someone places one or more Products in their shopping cart, completes the checkout process, and makes a payment.
+An automated order is placed when someone places one or more Products in their shopping cart via the Course Catalog, completes the checkout process, and makes a payment.
 This process is necessary for simple Products, subscription Products, and even free Products, minus the payment step.
+Or, you can create a manual order.

 Say a user places an order to purchase a Product that contains four Courses.
 The user will gain access to all four Courses associated with that Product.
 If the Product is subscription based, and more Courses are added to the Product later, the user will gain access to those Courses as well.